 Back pain is one of the most common types of chronic pain in the United States.
-Almost everyone who is capable will experience some form of back pain in their lifetime.
+Most people will experience some form of back pain in their lifetime.

 Some forms of pain will go away on their own with time and the body’s natural healing processes.
-When pain persists, however, it can impact almost all aspects of life.
-People who are experiencing back pain often have trouble completing tasks that they have done effortlessly before.
+When pain persists, however, it can be detrimental.

-General enjoyment of life can be greatly impacted.
-Finding the right treatment option depends on a proper diagnosis.
+Finding the right treatment option for back pain depends on a proper diagnosis.
 The complex nature of the back and spine impacts every aspect of treatment as it is happening.
-Surgery becomes an option when minimally invasive treatment options fail to provide relief.
+Surgery is an option when minimally invasive treatments fail to provide relief.
 However, the potential risks with surgery may be enough to turn away patients.

 Anatomy of the Back